2.16Provisions

 The service tax demands relate to levy of service tax on SMS termination and Cenvat credit disallowed for procedural lapses.

-The GST demand relates to miscellaneous interest, differences between ITC claimed and as available over portal.
+The GST demand pertains to disallowance of ITC availed by the transitional credit, miscellaneous interest, differences between ITC claimed and as availed over portal.

 b) Income Tax demand